MarginaliaSearch/MarginaliaSearch/code/common/message-queue/readme.md

 ## Message Queue State Machine (MQSM)

-The MQSM is a finite state machine that is backed by the message queue.
+The MQSM is a finite state machine that is backed by the message queue used to implement an Actor style paradigm.

 The machine itself is defined through a class that extends the 'AbstractStateGraph'; with state transitions and names defined as implementations.

 Example: